-Organizers: Jeremy Gordon (Event Director), Mike Rascher (Organizer), Rachel Caulfield (Course Planner), Marg Ellis (Permit), Jules Tough (Membership), Ingrid Weisenbach (Membership), Joanne Woods (Membership), Nathan Detroit Barrett (Membership), Laurent Mingo (Membership), Ev Cousins (Membership), Bob Mastico (Membership), Adam Woods (Coach), Safder Raza (Coach), Karen Lachance (Coach), Simon Kuster (Coach), John Rance (Coach), Rachel Caulfield (Assistant), Hilary Anderson (Assistant), George Pugh (Assistant), Erica Lay (Assistant), Martin Stigge (Assistant), Don Haliburton (Assistant), Jonah Haliburton (Assistant), Hanna Eriksson (Assistant), Ben Smith (Assistant), Dawn Lessowai (Membership), Terrence Rascher (Assistant)
+Organizers: Jeremy Gordon (Event Director), Mike Rascher (Organizer), Rachel Howard (Course Planner), Marg Ellis (Permit), Jules Tough (Membership), Ingrid Weisenbach (Membership), Joanne Woods (Membership), Nathan Detroit Barrett (Membership), Laurent Mingo (Membership), Ev Cousins (Membership), Bob Mastico (Membership), Adam Woods (Coach), Safder Raza (Coach), Karen Lachance (Coach), Simon Kuster (Coach), John Rance (Coach), Rachel Howard (Assistant), Hilary Anderson (Assistant), George Pugh (Assistant), Erica Lay (Assistant), Martin Stigge (Assistant), Don Haliburton (Assistant), Jonah Haliburton (Assistant), Hanna Eriksson (Assistant), Ben Smith (Assistant), Dawn Lessowai (Membership), Terrence Rascher (Assistant)

 Map: Queen Elizabeth Park